MatthewSmith430/blogdown/content/page/projects.md

 Williams, A., Dovey, J., Cronin, B., Garside, P., Flintham, M., Smith, M., Barrett, D., Brooks, R., Boddington, A. and Taylor, F. (2017) The Hidden Story: understanding knowledge exchange partnerships with the creative economy,.

 ### Working Papers
 Smith, M., Gorgoni, S. and Cronin, B. (2016) The fragmentation of production and the competitiveness of nations in the automotive sector--A network approach.

+Smith, M. and Sarabi, Y. (2021) Trading patterns within and between regions: a network analysis, arXiv:2107.01696 [econ, q-fin], [online] Available at: http://arxiv.org/abs/2107.01696.

+Zádor, Z., Zhu, Z., Smith, M. and Gorgoni, S. (2021) A Weighted and Normalized Gould-Fernandez Brokerage Measure, arXiv:2107.01117 [physics], Available at: http://arxiv.org/abs/2107.01117.